 Healing ancestral wounds by telling our stories enables us to release the past and master the art of living freely in the moment.
 We can re-create our world with compassion.

-R.A.C.E.S. facilitates racial story healing on the personal, organizational, and community level.
+Vibrant Velvet Voice facilitates ancestral, racial, and spiritual story healing on the personal, organizational, and community level.